A geometric Elliott invariant and noncommutative rigidity of mapping tori: Preliminaries

 where the first four entries together comprise the ordered $K$-theory of $B$, $T(B)$ is the trace simplex (a Choquet simplex) and $R\colon T(B)\times K_0(B)\to \R$ is the pairing given by evaluating a trace at a projection.
 The class $[1_B]$ is referred to as the order unit.

-In particular, it is known that unital, simple, separable, stably finite, nuclear $C^*$-algebras that absorb the Jiang-Su algebra $\mathcal{Z}$ and satisfy the UCT are classified by this invariant.
+In particular, it is known that: \begin{theo} All unital, simple, separable, nuclear (stably finite, non-elementary) $C^*$-algebras that absorb the Jiang-Su algebra $\mathcal{Z}$ and satisfy the UCT are classified by the Elliott invariant. \end{theo}

+This is a deep theorem which is the result of work by several authors; the interested reader should consult \cite{cetww:nucdim,egln:two,gln:one,gln:two,tww:quasidiag,win:classprod} and the references therein.

 To ensure that the algebra $A^\Theta$ falls within this class, we make the following standing assumption.

 \begin{assumption*} The space $X$ has finite covering dimension. \end{assumption*}

 An important example that is of major interest in topological dynamics is when $X$ is a Cantor space.
 In this case, the covering dimension is zero.